calmash60/ScanSense/README.md

 # ScanSense
-This is a QR code scanner app that uses gemini to scan QR codes and firebase for a backend
+ An intelligent QR code scanner built with Next.js and GenAI.